SebastianBach/full-stack/README.md

 # About

 Imagine you have a simple, nice, useful C++ function.
-How to you make this function available to users?
+How do you make it available to users?

 # Content